asia272/weather-app/README.md

 - Custom **Not Found image** when a city is invalid.
 - ⌨️ Keyboard navigation on search suggestions → arrow keys to move, Enter to select, Escape to dismiss.
 - Reverse Geocoding (Use My Location) → detect and search weather based on the user’s current location.
+- Smart input handling: removed extra spaces in city names (normalized input), auto-cleared the search box after submission, and auto-closed suggestions when clicking outside for a smoother experience.

 ---
 ### Screenshot